DETAILS OF EVENTS TODAY

 First Day silent announcements: Items are due by noon on the preceding Thursday.

-Newsletter deadline for the April issue: Reports, articles and news are due by tomorrow (3/10)!
+Newsletter deadline for the May issue: Reports, articles and news items are due by April 10.